-Replacement ceramic tiles must be rehung with straps attached to
+Replacement ceramic tiles can be hung with straps attached to

 the back of the tile.
 Do not use exposed strap hangers

-- they make the roof look ugly.
+because they make the roof look bad and they fail prematurely.
 The copper strap shown

 below can be altered to fit almost any type of ceramic